akretion/factur-x/README.rst

 Factur-X and Order-X Python library
 ===================================

-Factur-X is the e-invoicing standard for France and Germany.
+Factur-X is a Franco-German e-invoicing standard which complies with the European e-invoicing standard `EN 16931 <https://ec.europa.eu/digital-building-blocks/wikis/display/DIGITAL/Obtaining+a+copy+of+the+European+standard+on+eInvoicing>`_.
 The Factur-X specifications are available on the `FNFE-MPE website <http://fnfe-mpe.org/factur-x/>`_ in English and French.
-The Factur-X standard is also called `ZUGFeRD 2.1 in Germany <https://www.ferd-net.de/standards/zugferd-2.1.1/index.html>`_.
+The Factur-X standard is also called `ZUGFeRD 2.2 in Germany <https://www.ferd-net.de/standards/zugferd-2.2/zugferd-2.2.html>`_.

 Order-X is the equivalent of Factur-X for purchase orders.
-The Order-X specifications are available on `the FNFE-MPE website <https://fnfe-mpe.org/factur-x/order-x/>`_ in English.
-The Order-X standard is also the fruit of a collaboration between France and Germany and you can find information about it in German on the `FeRD website <https://www.ferd-net.de/aktuelles/meldungen/order-x-ein-gemeinsamer-standard-fuer-elektronische-bestellungen-in-deutschland-und-frankreich.html>`_.
+The Order-X specifications are available in English on `the FNFE-MPE website <https://fnfe-mpe.org/factur-x/order-x/>`_ and on the `FeRD website <https://www.ferd-net.de/standards/order-x/index.html>`_.

 The main feature of this Python library is to generate Factur-X invoices and Order-X orders from a regular PDF document and a Factur-X or Order-X compliant XML file.